-The total pension liability as of June 30, 2016 was determined by rolling forward the system's total pension liability as of the June 30, 2014 to June 30, 2015 using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability as of June 30, 2017 was determined by rolling forward the system's total pension liability as of June 30, 2015 to June 30, 2016 using the following actuarial assumptions, applied to all periods included in the measurement:

-- Actuarial cost method entry age normal, level percentage of pay. - Investment return 7.50 percent, including inflation of 3.00 percent. - Salary increases effective average of 5.50 percent, which reflects an allowance for inflation of 3.00 percent, real wage growth of 1.00 percent, and merit or seniority increases of 1.50 percent. - Mortality rates were based on the RP-2000 Combined Healthy Annuitant Tables (male and female) with age set back three years for both males and females.
-For disabled annuitants, the RP-2000 Combined Disabled Tables (male and female) with age set back seven years for males and three years for females.
+- Actuarial cost method entry age normal, level percentage of pay. - Investment return 7.25 percent, including inflation of 2.75 percent. - Salary increases effective average of 5.50 percent, which reflects an allowance for inflation of 3.00 percent, real wage growth and for merit or seniority increases of 2.50 percent. - Mortality rates were based on the RP-2000 Combined Healthy Annuitant Tables (male and female) with age set back three years for both males and females to the RP-2014 Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.
+For disabled annuitants, the RP-2000 Combined Disabled Tables (male and female) with age set back seven years for males and three years for females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.

 The actuarial assumptions used in the June 30, 2014 valuation were based on the experience study that was performed for the five-year period ended June 30, 2010.
-The recommended assumption changes based on this experience study were adopted by the Board at its March 11, 2011 board meeting, and were effective beginning with the June 30, 2011 actuarial valuation.
+The recommended assumption changes based on this experience study were adopted by the Board at its March 11, 2011 Board meeting, and were effective beginning with the June 30, 2011 actuarial valuation.